 Cast Iron Watermain Replacement Program

-2020 Water Main Construction
+- 2023 Water Main Replacement Update; Construction Begins

 In 2015 Moose Jaw City Council voted to launch the Cast Iron Water Main Replacement Project.
 Pegged to be completed over 20 years, at a cost of $117-million, it was the largest infrastructure commitment in Moose Jaw’s history.

 It was a significant step forward by the Council of the day and was based on six principles: